MuhammadNurYanhaona/ITandPCubeS/README.txt

 	3. AST Generation
 	4. Scope and Type Checking
 	5. Static Analysis
-Back End
+Back Ends
 	1. Multi-core Backend
+	2. Segmented-memory Backend

 We made changes as needed along the development process.
 So always look at the last phase to get most up-to-date status of the language syntax and its features.